istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/overview/index.md

 * `x-ot-span-context`

-For Stackdriver and OpenCensus Agent, you can choose to use any one of the following headers instead of the B3 multi-header format.
+For Stackdriver, you can choose to use any one of the following headers instead of the B3 multi-header format.

 * `grpc-trace-bin`: Standard grpc trace header.
 * `traceparent`: W3C Trace Context standard for tracing.
-Supported by all OpenCensus, OpenTelemetry, and an increasing number of Jaeger client libraries.
+Supported by OpenTelemetry and an increasing number of Jaeger client libraries.
 * `x-cloud-trace-context`: used by Google Cloud product APIs.

 If you look at the sample Python `productpage` service, for example, you see that the application extracts the required headers for all tracers from an HTTP request using [OpenTracing](https://opentracing.io/) libraries: